The Snow Child

 The Snow Child is the debut novel by Eowyn Ivey.
-It was first published on February 1, 2012 by Little, Brown and Company.
+It was first published on February 1, 2012, by Little, Brown and Company.
 The novel was a finalist for the 2013 Pulitzer Prize for Fiction and was generally well received by critics.

-The Snow Child is set in the 1920s and follows Jack and Mabel, a childless older couple struggling as homesteaders in the Alaskan wilderness.
+The Snow Child, derived from the Russian folk tale, is set in Alaska in the 1920s and follows Jack and Mabel, a childless older couple struggling as homesteaders in the Alaskan wilderness.
 The sudden emergence of a young girl from the woods changes their lives.

 Synopsis

-Jack and Mabel long to have a child of their own, but after burying their newborn baby, they're forced to give up that dream.
+Jack and Mabel long to have a child of their own, but after burying their newborn baby, they are forced to give up that dream.
 Desperate for a change of scene, the middle-aged couple moves from their farm in Pennsylvania to Alpine, Alaska where they want to set up a homestead, clear out the trees, and build the land for farming.

 Unfortunately, this goal isn't as easy as it seems.
 Feeling down on their luck due to their lack of money, the couple has to find joy wherever they can.
 They end up making friends with their neighbors George and Esther Benson and getting to know the couple's 13-year-old son Garrett.
 Jack and Mabel also embrace their youth by playing in the snow, leading them to create a female child out of the snow.

 The next day, the red mittens and scarf are missing and the snow is in a pile.
 To make matters even more strange, Jack and Mabel see a child's footprints in the snow and even catch rare glimpses of the child herself in the trees.
 Mabel believes it's a Russian fairy tale from her childhood come true, but Jack is doubtful and wants to hunt down the child in the woods.

 Eventually, Jack and Mabel discover that the snow child is actually a real girl living off the land.
 Her name is Faina after the light that streams through the mountains.
 Her father died, leaving her alone to survive.
 However, the snow is Faina's home and she doesn't know anything else.

 Mabel desperately wants Faina to come live in their cabin, but Faina wants to stay a child of the snow.
 This conflict is what guides the rest of the narrative.